Requirements for approved training and equipment

 Application of Integrated Pest Management

-Integrated Pest Management means choosing the simplest of all available methods to reduce the risk of plant protection problems and keep use of plant protection products at levels that are economically and ecologically defensible.
+Integrated Pest Management means choosing the most appropriate of all available methods to reduce the risk of plant protection problems and keep use of plant protection products at levels that are economically and ecologically defensible.

 You can find more information about Integrated Pest Management, suitable plant protection methods and approved plant protection products on the page about plant protection measures